Middle Road, Singapore: Demise

 Most of the Japanese community was repatriated to mainland Japan after the end of the Second World War.
 Furthermore, for four subsequent years up to 1950, no Japanese person was allowed re-entry into Singapore.
 In the period leading up to the independence of Singapore in 1965, the former existence of a Japanese enclave in the surrounding area of Middle Road, and its connections to commercial and everyday life in pre-war Singapore were displaced to ameliorate the memory of the "replacement" Asian colonisers.
 Although the Japanese community began to show significant growth again in the early 1970s as Japanese businesses shifted manufacturing activities out of the mainland, the enclave became dilapidated by the end of the 1980s and many of its shophouses have since been demolished.

 Past landmarks

 Alhambra Cinema was formerly located at the junction of Beach Road and Middle Road, next to the former Marlborough Cinema, another landmark building in the area.
 The Cinema was built in 1907 by motion picture industry pioneer, Tan Cheng Kee.
 It was one of the pioneer cinema halls in the early 1930s and was the first Singapore cinema to have air-conditioning.
 Alhambra Cinema was nicknamed Hai Kee ("by the sea" in Hainanese) due to its proximity to the sea.
-The Cinema was eventually demolished to make way for the construction of Shaw Towers in the 1970s.
+The Alhambra Cinema was eventually demolished to make way for the construction of Shaw Towers in the 1970s.